-In January 2018, President Joko Widodo stated that his government would start to focus on improving the country's human resources (Kompas daily, 3 January 2018).1 He added that an improved human resources is a necessary condition to be able to take full advantage of Indonesia's demographic dividends and be globally competitive.
+In January 2018, President Joko Widodo stated that his government would start to focus on improving the country's human resources (Ihsanuddin, 2018).
+He added that improving the quality of human resources is a necessary precondition to taking full advantage of Indonesia's demographic dividends and being globally competitive.

-The president is spot on.
-Hanushek and Woessmann (2008) find that cognitive skills have large and causal relationships with earnings, distribution of income, and economic growth.
-In addition, Hanushek et al. (2017) find that returns to these skills are larger in faster growing economies.
-Since strong economic growth is usually a sign of a dynamic and rapidly changing economy, the authors state that their finding is consistent with the hypothesis that highly skilled individuals are better at adapting to and taking advantage of change.
+The president's focus is supported by evidence.
+Hanushek and Woessmann (2008) found that cognitive skills have large and causal relationships with earnings, distribution of income, and economic growth.
+In addition, Hanushek et al. (2017) found that returns to these skills are larger in faster growing economies.
+Since strong economic growth is usually a sign of a dynamic and rapidly changing economy, the authors state that their finding is consistent with the hypothesis that highly skilled individuals are better at adapting to, and taking advantage of, change.

-The policy implication of the findings in previous paragraph is straightforward: countries must ensure that their labor markets are highly skilled.
-From a policymaker's perspective, it means that increasing the education attainment of their population is a necessity.
-And globally, countries have largely succeeded (Pritchett, 2001).
-World Bank's Edstats show that the average education attainment of adults globally has increased from 6.4 years in 1990 to 8.3 years merely two decades later.
+The policy implication of the findings in the previous paragraph is straightforward: countries must ensure that their labor markets are highly skilled.
+From a policymaker's perspective, it means that increasing the educational attainment of their population is a necessity.
+The global evidence is that countries have largely succeeded (Pritchett, 2001).
+The World Bank's Edstats show that the average educational attainment of adults globally increased from 6.4 years in 1990 to 8.3 years only two decades later.

 The problem, however, is that learning levels remain low for many countries.
-Pritchett (2013) states that in India, over a quarter of fifth graders could not read a simple sentence, while only slightly more than half could do subtraction.
-Mullis et al. (2012) find that only 43 per cent of Indonesian 8th grade students have some knowledge of whole numbers and decimals, operations, and basic graphs.
-In contrast, 99 per cent of Singaporean 8th grade students have these knowledge.
-Therefore, the amount of learning produced by Indonesian and Singaporean education systems in the eight years of schooling are vastly different.
+Pritchett (2013) states that, in India, over one-quarter of fifth graders could not read a simple sentence, while only slightly more than one-half could do subtraction.
+Mullis et al. (2012) found that only 43% of Indonesian eighth grade students have some knowledge of whole numbers and decimals, operations, and basic graphs.
+In contrast, 99% of Singaporean eighth grade students have this knowledge.
+The amount of learning produced by Indonesian and Singaporean education systems in the eight years of schooling is, therefore, vastly different.
 In addition, there has been very little improvement among the weak performers.
-As an example, Suryahadi and Sambodho (2013) show that Indonesia's performance in 8th grade TIMSS mathematics have declined between 2003 and 2011.
-Hanushek and Woessmann (2008) conclude that merely increasing education attainment, without focusing on the amount of learning actually accrued by students, has no correlation with economic growth.
+As an example, Suryahadi and Sambodho (2013) showed that Indonesia's performance in eighth grade mathematics according to the Trends in International Mathematics and Science Study (TIMSS) has declined between 2003 and 2011.
+Hanushek and Woessmann (2008) concluded that merely increasing educational attainment, without focusing on the amount of learning actually accrued by students, has no correlation with economic growth.

 In this article, we examine numeracy and literacy levels among 15-year-olds in Indonesia and put them in a global perspective.
 We then conduct simple simulations on what it would mean for Indonesia to be globally competitive, as President Widodo wishes in his recent statement.
-Afterwards, we describe several major education policies that President Widodo and his predecessor, President Yudhoyono, have enacted.
+We then describe several major education policies that President Widodo and his predecessor, President Yudhoyono, have enacted.
 We also discuss the effects of these policies in terms of improving the skills of Indonesians, and whether they have the potential to make Indonesia globally competitive.
 This article focuses on primary and secondary education, and leaves early childhood, vocational, and tertiary education issues for other studies.

-It is important to note that education is a slow moving sector, where the returns to investing in an education system and the impacts of policies could only be apparent after the beneficiaries complete their education and join the labor market.
+It is important to note that education is a slow moving sector, where the returns to investing in an education system and the impacts of policies will only be apparent after the beneficiaries complete their education and join the labor market.
 In addition, as we discuss below, many education policies enacted by President Yudhoyono are still in place, albeit some in different names.
-Therefore, comparing the success of President Widodo with President Yudhoyono in the education sector is in some sense too early and virtually impossible.
+Comparing the success of President Widodo with President Yudhoyono in the education sector is in some sense, therefore, too early and virtually impossible.